Mueller report’s release is expected Thursday, Justice Dept. says

 The report’s release to Congress and the public will come days after Barr told Congress he believed “spying” on the Trump campaign occurred during the 2016 election — a statement that buoyed Trump and his supporters, who have long argued the Russia investigation arose from false accusations and bad motives.

-[Barr’s talk of “spying” cheers Trump and his allies]
+[Barr’s talk of ‘spying’ cheers Trump and his allies]

 In a four-page letter, Barr said in March that Mueller “did not find that the Trump campaign or anyone associated with it conspired or coordinated with Russia in its efforts to influence the 2016 U.S. presidential election.”